Painful intelligence: What AI can tell us about human suffering: Wandering thoughts as replay and planning

 So, as much of the computing capacity as possible should be directed to these learning and planning activities.
 In particular, when the agent does not receive any special stimulation from outside, there is nothing important for it to do, and no urgent threats are detected, the computing capacity of the agent is free to be used for any internal processing based on previously acquired data---intrinsic activity, in the terminology of neuroscience.
 In fact, in order not to waste that computational capacity, computations related to learning and planning \textit{should} be launched.
 That will enable the agent to act more intelligently when the time to act comes.
 This is also presumably why evolution has programmed wandering thoughts in us.\footnote{Humans also sleep and dream: It is possible that the function of dreams is pretty much the same as that of wandering thoughts \citep{fox2013dreaming}. }

 Next, I consider in detail two different ways in which wandering thoughts can help in computation.
-In the first, the system is \textit{planning future} actions by internally simulating the world, and trying out different, new actions to see which works best.\citenew{baird2011back} The second one is called \textit{experience replay} because the system internally repeats memories of past behaviours and events exactly as they were perceived, in order to enable an iterative algorithm to efficiently learn from them.\citenew{lin1991programming} In fact, a lot of what people simply call ``thinking'' falls into these two categories: You plan what to do in the future, and recall what happened to you in the past.\footnote{The computations in planning are actually not that different from the computations in reinforcement learning, as was already discussed in Chapter~\ref{rpe.ch}.
+In the first one, the system \textit{plans future actions} actions by internally simulating the world, and trying out different, new actions to see which works best.\footnote{\citep{baird2011back}.
+Chapter~\ref{planning.ch} already reviewed the basic theory of planning.} The second one is called \textit{experience replay} because the system internally repeats memories of past behaviors and events exactly as they were perceived, in order to enable an iterative algorithm to learn efficiently.\footnote{\citep{lin1991programming,wittkuhn2021replay}} In fact, a lot of what people simply call ``thinking'' falls into these two categories: You plan what to do in the future, and recall what happened to you in the past.\footnote{The computations in planning are actually not that different from the computations in reinforcement learning, as was already discussed in Chapter~\ref{rpe.ch}.
 See also footnote \ref{dynafootnote} below on how the two computations could be combined, as well as a framework proposing something between these two kinds of action selection by \citet{lengyel2008hippocampal}.}